Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

 \begin{proposition} If $p,p',p''\in\PP_0$, $p<p'<p''$ and $q\coloneqq\idxfwd{}(p)=\idxfwd{}(p'')$ then $\idxfwd{}(p')=q$. \end{proposition} \begin{proof} Assume the contrary that $\idxfwd{}(p')=q'\neq q$.
 Since $\idxfwd{}$ is an order preserving map, $p<p'<p''$ implies $q<q'<q$, which is a contradiction. \end{proof}

-\begin{proposition} For any linear extension on $\PP_1$ there exists a filtration consistent linear order on $\PP_0$. \end{proposition} \begin{proof} For simplicity, assume $\PP_1\coloneqq\zint{m}$.
-Define a linear order on $\PP_0$ starting from the lowest element as follows: In increasing order, for each $q\in\PP_1$, consider set $\idxfwd{}^{-1}(q)$.
+\begin{proposition} For any linear extension of $\PP_1$ there exists a filtration consistent linear order on $\PP_0$. \end{proposition} \begin{proof} Define a linear order on $\PP_0$ starting from the lowest element as follows: In increasing order, for each $q\in\PP_1$, consider the set $\idxfwd{}^{-1}(q)$.
 If it is nonempty, fix any linear order on that set consistent with the partial order on $\PP_0$ and append it to the growing sequence.
 If it is empty, skip it.